Gum Depigmentation Treatment in Long Island

 Many of Dr.Scharf’s patients with good oral health are excellent candidates for a gum depigmentation treatment.
 Typically, gum tissue simply needs to be healthy enough for the procedure.
 A simple consultation from Dr. Scharf is enough to decide if you are a candidate for a gum depigmentation treatment.

-If you have one of these dental or other health issues, it may not be recommended that you undergo a gum depigmentation treatment:
+Also keep in mind that if you have one of these dental or other health issues, it may not be recommended that you undergo a gum depigmentation treatment:

 - Oral or other health diseases and issues.